In praise of the colour blue

 Common viper’s bugloss, growing abundantly on a gravelly beach on the Swedish island of Gotland.
 (Photos copyright © by Kaj Halberg)

-Common viper’s bugloss, Bornholm, Denmark.
-(Photo copyright © by Kaj Halberg)
+Inflorescences of common viper’s bugloss, Öland, Sweden (top), and Bornholm, Denmark.
+(Photos copyright © by Kaj Halberg)

 The chaffinch (Fringilla coelebs) breeds all over Europe, with the exception of Iceland and far northern Norway and Russia.
 It is also found on the Azores, Madeira, and the Canary Islands, in North Africa, Turkey, northern Iran, and western Turkmenistan, and in Russia eastwards to central Siberia.
 It has also been introduced to New Zealand and South Africa.